Continuation of the Good Work Plan

 A Written Statement of Terms is a statutory requirement for employers to provide.
 This statement outlines to the employee the main conditions of their employment and the information to be included from day one is being expanded.
 In addition to the current information to be provided in a written statement of terms, from 6 April 2020 the statement should also include:

-- details of other rights to paid leave e.g. maternity and paternity leave;
+- details of additional rights to paid leave e.g. maternity and paternity leave;

 - the duration and conditions of any probationary period;